 Greensleeves offers a programme of five seasonal treatments to feed your lawn appropriately every season so it stays healthy.
 This is a great way to minimise the risk of dry patch forming.
 Find out more about our seasonal treatments.

-If dry patch has previously affected your lawn, it’s important to take steps to prevent it occurring again.
+If dry patch has previously affected your lawn, it’s important to take steps to prevent it from occurring again.
 These steps are the same as the above and are largely focused on keeping your grass healthy.

-You can also use a professional wetting agent to ensure that your soil stays moist and able to absorb moisture as effectively as possible.
+You can also use a professional wetting agent to ensure that your soil stays moist and is able to absorb moisture as effectively as possible.
 This should be carried out as part of a hydration treatment that combines aeration with the application of a wetting agent.

 Is Your Grass Suffering?

 How can you tell if your lawn is suffering from dry patch?
 The first thing you’ll notice is areas of dry and discoloured grass.
 This can occur in dry conditions, so water the area well over a week or two and see if it improves.

 If the grass doesn’t improve as a result of watering, and the soil is bone dry to touch, then your lawn could be suffering from dry patch.
 The best thing to do is to get in touch with Greensleeves.
 A lawn expert will come and evaluate your lawn to give a recommendation of the treatment that will be most effective for you.

 If your lawn is suffering from dry patch, it’s best to get the experts in as it can be extremely difficult to rehydrate hydrophobic soil.

 A professional will be able to check that it is dry patch affecting your lawn and carry out a bespoke treatment that will solve the problem.
 This will often involve an aeration treatment and the application of a wetting agent, and might need repeating several times to eradicate the problem.
 This sometimes then needs to be followed by overseeding (also called reseeding) to then replace the damaged or dead grass.